arcticoder/hts-coils/README.md

-# HTS Coils — Focused, Application-Agnostic Objectives
+# HTS Coils — Research-stage objectives and prototype artifacts

-Refined Objective: Design and validate high-temperature superconducting (HTS) coils achieving a magnetic field strength of 5–10 T with ripple <1%, energy efficiency >99%, and thermal margin >20 mK at operating temperatures <100 K. Target: a scalable coil prototype optimized for critical current density (J_c) and field uniformity.
+Refined Objective (research-stage): Develop and evaluate HTS coil designs with target simulation and prototype metrics such as magnetic field strength in the 5–10 T range, low ripple, and thermal margins consistent with HTS operation at cryogenic conditions.
+Reported numeric values are model-derived or from limited prototype tests; they require independent validation and formal V&V prior to deployment.

 Quickstart (CI-like local run):
 - python scripts/generate_hts_artifacts.py  # writes artifacts/ and feasibility_gates_report.json